 (first posted 2/22/2013.
-And Springfield Buick is still going strong) You want to know what small-town car dealerships were like many decades ago?
+Springfield Buick closed in August 2019) You want to know what small-town car dealerships were like many decades ago?
 In downtown Springfield, across the river from Eugene, Springfield Buick is like a time machine, except that the cars are new.
 Family owned since its opening in 1949, this little Buick store has bucked many trends, as well as GM’s edict to eliminate stand-alone stores as part of their post-bankruptcy reorganization.
 Did it somehow fall through the cracks?
 No matter; here it still is, just like it always has been for 64 years.
 Let’s drop in for a visit.

 Proudly displayed on the wall in the showroom is the announcement of the Grand Opening, on April 23, 1949.
 And the building looks exactly the same except for the signs and the new cars out front.